paulremo/NRPMHandbook/02_NRPMHandbook/methodologies/handbook/reliability_prediction_taxonomy_handbook_coverage.md

 * **EEE**

     A EEE component performs an electrical, electronic or electromechanical function.
-At equipment level, an electrical unit is considered as a set of EEE parts assembled in a single package with structure, boards, wires and connectors to support the specified functions.
+At equipment level, an electrical unit is considered as a set of {term}`EEE parts <EEE part>` assembled in a single package with structure, boards, wires and connectors to support the specified functions.

 * **Mechanical**